KarlOfDuty/SupportBoi/docs/InterviewTemplates.md

 This section lists all the properties that can be used in an interview template.
 If you have set up your editor as suggested above it will handle a lot of this for you automatically.

+Here is a simple example of an interview asking a user for their favourite colour out of the different button colours:
 ```json
 {
   "category-id": "1006863882301755503",